 Flexo printing is more commonly associated with uses in flexible plastics and other non-porous materials such as film, labels, foil, and other packaging.

-Flexo is noted for producing exemplary print with fine line and text detail.
+Flexo is noted for producing an exemplary print with fine lines and text detail.

 Basics of Gravure Printing

 The rotogravure printing process (commonly shortened to gravure) is a method of intaglio printing.
 Gravure printing works by applying ink to a substrate with the use of a metal plate that is typically mounted onto a cylinder.
 This plate is often made of copper or chrome.